bcaffo/regmodsbook/manuscript/04_rttm.md

 a good season.
 It's a useful exercise to think whenever paired observations are being evaluated whether real intrinsic properties are being discussed, or just regression to the mean.

+## Exercises
+1. You have two noisy scales and a bunch of people that you'd like to weigh.
+You weigh each person on both scales.
+The correlation was 0.75.
+If you normalized each set of weights, what would you have to multiply the weight on one scale to get a good estimate of the weight on the other scale?
+2. Consider the previous problem.
+Someone's weight was 2 standard deviations above the mean of the group on the first scale.
+How many standard deviations above the mean would you estimate them to be on the second?
+3. You ask a collection of husbands and wives to guess how many jellybeans are in a jar.
+The correlation is 0.2.
+The standard deviation for the husbands is 10 beans while the standard deviation for wives is 8 beans.
+Assume that the data were centered so that 0 is the mean for each.
+The centered guess for a husband was 30 beans (above the mean).
+What would be your best estimate of the wife's guess.